 Figure~\ref{fig:NuvsE} shows that the Nusselt number increases with the eccentricity of the cell for $\Delta T > 0$ case, while an optimum at $E=0.4$ is observed for $\Delta T < 0$ case.
 The Nusselt number for both thermal BCs is comparable up to $E=0.4$, after which $\Delta T > 0$ performs better than $\Delta T < 0$ for $E=0.5$ and $E=0.6$.
 This behavior can be explained by considering the results shown in Fig.~\ref{fig::E_Table}.
 Differences in the particle migration fields are observed for $E=0.5$ and $E=0.6$ between the two thermal BCs (especially near the outer wall in the wider gap), while the particle migration fields for $E=0.4$ are visually indistinguishable for both BCs.

-For $E=0.5$ and $E=0.6$ with $\Delta T<0$, particle migration is more pronounced than for $\Delta T>0$, as evidenced by the larger variation in the particle migration field along the outer wall.
+For $E=0.5$ and $E=0.6$ with $\Delta T<0$, particle migration is more pronounced than for $\Delta T>0$, as evidenced by the larger variation in the volume fraction along the outer wall.
 The additional migration for $\Delta T < 0$ is due to shear and thermal gradients aiding each other (to increase the overall particle flux).
-This migration, in turn, decreases the particle flux term in the energy equation~\eqref{eq::energy_balance} (for $E=0.5$ and $E=0.6$ in with $\Delta T<0$) and, hence, the Nusselt number is reduced compared to the $\Delta T > 0$ case.
-For this same case, the particle migrations is also enhanced by the recirculating flow (a `vortex') observed in the velocity fields in Fig.~\ref{fig::E_Table}.
+This migration, in turn, decreases the particle flux term in Eq.~\eqref{eq::system_htc} (for $E=0.5$ and $E=0.6$ with $\Delta T<0$) and, hence, the Nusselt number is reduced compared to the $\Delta T > 0$ case.
+For this same case, particle migration is also enhanced by the recirculating flow (a `vortex') observed in the velocity fields in Fig.~\ref{fig::E_Table}.
 For eccentricity ratio $E\lesssim 0.4$, the recirculating flow is not observed (consistent with the known theory for a Newtonian eccentric Couette flow \cite[Fig.~17]{Ballal1976FlowEffects}), therefore particle migration is diminished for $E=0.4$ compared to $E=0.5$ and $E=0.6$.
 In addition, the vortex becomes larger and moves towards the outer wall for $\Delta T<0$ (compared to $\Delta T>0$).
 Once again, this observation highlights the interplay between heat transfer and particle migration, further suggesting that the flow characteristics can also be tuned in this system via said interplay.